Why Most Lead Scoring Models Are Wrong

 What's the SLA between Marketing and Sales for MQL follow-up?

-The 30-min scoping call covers what a calibration would look like for your team — timeline, cost, and expected lift in MQL→SQL conversion.
+The 30-min scoping call covers what a calibration would look like for your team: timeline, cost, and what MQL-to-SQL improvement is realistic given your current model.

 Related: MOPs Audit service, Marketo vs HubSpot vs Pardot, What is a MOPs audit?.